Alaska Airlines grounds Boeing 737 MAX 9 for checks after blowout | Business

 The fuselage for Boeing 737 planes, its most popular model, is made by Kansas-based Spirit AeroSystems, which separated from Boeing in 2005.
 In August, Boeing identified a quality problem involving Spirit that resulted in improperly drilled holes on the aft pressure bulkhead.

 It was not immediately clear whether the door "plug" used to replace the door when not selected by airlines is also made by the Wichita, Kansas-based, supplier, nor whether the Alaska incident was related to factory processes or design.
-Boeing and Spirit did not immediately respond to requests for comments on how that part of the jet is assembled.
+Boeing did not immediately respond to a request for comments on how that part of the jet is assembled.
+Spirit AeroSystems referred questions to Boeing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)